DeepRank/Deeprank-GNN/docs/tutorial.train_model.rst

 The user may :

-- option 1: input a unique dataset and chose to automatically split it into a training and an evaluation step
+- option 1: input a unique dataset and chose to automatically split it into a training set and an evaluation set

 - option 2: input distinct training/evaluation/test sets